FIELD NOTES | Anna Pixner: A Guide to Stepping Into the Light

 Are there any regrets on things you said yes or no to?

 I have never regretted anything.
-I believe you mostly regret things when you're wasting time.
+I believe you mostly regret things when you are wasting time.

 Have you come to value your time more?

 Yes for sure, I always valued my time, this however intensified after my recovery.
 Suddenly everything felt more meaningful: being outside, walking on my bare feet...
-Once you can appreciate all of this, there’s so much to be happy for, every moment is amazing.
+Once you can appreciate all of this; there is so much to be happy for—every moment is amazing.

 How do you make decisions to push your dream forward?